Ever wondered about the faces behind ‘The Leather Doctor’?

 There are two that come to mind…

-1- A chestifield that had been very badly damaged by a dog.
-The customer was unable to afford to re-upholster it, so Angela developed a "Patch cover" that looked great.
+1- A chesterfield that had been very badly damaged by a dog.
+The customer was unable to afford to re-upholster it, so Angela developed a “Patch cover” that looked great.

 2 – An aniline sofa with rolled arms, where someone had pushed them in and damaged the structure.
 As they were rounded we were unable to do the normal arm repair so we skinned the chair, build a rib cage out of MDF to cover the damaged area and then replaced the leather.

 Both jobs required a creative approach, and whilst they were challenging, we loved seeing the end result!

 4. Tell us an interesting fact about yourself?

 Angela loves projects and making things like costumes and crochet – which works well with the creative side of this job.

 I (Brett) am a music buff and have a guitar collection – at the moment, the collection is made up of about 12 guitars.

 5. Describe your ideal weekend?